KadamShweta04/SAT/server/docs/index.rst

 Encoding with SAT
 =================

-The in `Motivation`_ defined problem gets hard to solve because of so many possible solutions.
-The application translates this problem to a SAT problem and let it be solved by specialized SAT solvers.
-This chapter describes how the Problem is encoded with SAT.
+The in `Motivation`_ defined problem gets hard to solve because of the big solution space.
+SAT Solvers are used to big problem spaces and can therefor find solutions in reasonable times.
+The application translates the problem of finding an linear layout into a SAT problem and lets it be solved by specialized SAT solvers.
+This chapter describes how the problem is encoded with SAT.

 Linear layout
 -------------